 What Is IEC 61508?
 How To Determine Safety Integrity Level (SIL) Basics?

-Ensuring the functional safety of software is essential for many industries.
-One beneficial strategy is to use functional safety standards.
+IEC 61508 helps to ensure the functional safety of software for many industries.
+That is why one beneficial strategy is to use functional safety standards.
 Here, we explain what is IEC 61508 and provide safety integrity level (SIL) basics — including what is SIL and how to determine the SIL level.

 What Is IEC 61508?